 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
 Add corn to hot pan and stir occasionally until lightly charred, 3-4 minutes.

-Transfer to a mixing bowl and add tomato, jalapeño (to taste), 2 tsp. lime juice, cilantro (reserve a pinch for garnish), ¼ tsp. salt, and a pinch of pepper.
+Transfer to a mixing bowl and add tomato, jalapeño (to taste), 2 tsp. lime juice, cilantro (reserve a pinch for garnish), and a pinch of salt and pepper.
 Stir to combine and set aside.

 Wipe pan clean and reserve.